 Cash and debit/credit card for use at food/beverage vendors and The Makers Market.

 Beach umbrella or small shade tent, if you’d like.
 These will be allowed behind a line on the main stage field.
-See photos if you’re not sure what we mean by umbrellas and small shade tents.

 Small folding beach chairs — low-backed chairs only, under 30”.
 See photos.